zkhan04/ml-certification/README.md

 Week 4: One vs. All Logistic Regression and Neural Networks

-Week 5: Neural Network Backpropagation
+Week 5: Neural Network Learning (Backpropagation)